 Vegetables, starches, beans and ingredients kissed by flame and smoke are also key components of dishes.
 For instance, roasted root vegetables are plated with peach sorghum vinegar, duck confit, and a crispy poached duck egg for good measure.

 Simplicity sometimes means restraint, allowing fresh ingredients to express flavor without unnecessary adornment.
 Subtly smoky tomato vinaigrette contributed umami to a salad of heirloom tomatoes, spicy greens, grilled squash, and cucumber relish.
-The dressing added depth with drowning the salad in a tsunami of excess.
+The dressing added depth without drowning the salad in a tsunami of excess.
 Nettle sheep’s milk cheese and crispy strands of fried shallots offered contrasting textures to a salad as pleasing as a summer lullaby.

 Duck pâté topped with strawberry jam and served with Ibis Bakery bread arrives on a wood plank.
 Ibis Bakery produces some of the best bread in the city.
 Its crunchy crust and chewy interior dappled with air pockets was a smart choice as a platform for what felt like a sophisticated PB&J. The bread counterbalanced the pâté’s custardy texture while the jam’s sweetness brightened its mild flavor.